 With the publication of the PURE study, a jolt went by the nourishing professional world.
 While before it always assumed that fats make us fat and increase the emergence of cardiovascular illnesses, there is no such connection according to the PURE study.
 Surprisingly, high fat intake was instead associated with low mortality.
 Moreover, the risk of death increased significantly with the number of carbohydrates consumed.

 The ketogenic diet also plays a role in managing epilepsy symptoms.
 But like all other diets, the ketogenic diet requires discipline and stamina.
 Once people returned to old eating habits, the weight they lost returned.
 Many people find it difficult to change long-standing habits so drastically.

-Low Carb Diets Come In Various Shapes
+Different Low Carb Diets

-Besides the strict Low Carb diets, there are also less strict forms,
+Besides the strict low-carb diets, there are also less strict forms

-- The Dukan diet- this plan involves four phases to improve your health and wellness.
+- The Dukan Diet- this plan involves four phases to improve your health and wellness.

-- The Logi diet, which stands for Low Glycemic and Insulinemic.
+- The LOGI Diet, which stands for Low Glycemic and Insulinemic.
 The diet is based on the work of metabolism experts at Harvard University.